South Carolina Court Records

 Step 3.
 Submit the Application and Pay the Fee.

-Both parties must appear when applying for a South Carolina marriage license.
-Applicants between eighteen and twenty-five will also be expected to provide a valid government-issued ID as proof of identity and age.
+Both parties will be required to show up in person when applying for a South Carolina marriage license.
+Applicants between 18 and 25 may also be expected to provide a valid government-issued ID as proof of identity and age.
 Some acceptable documents include:

 - Valid US passport